 Christianity

-Christianity — Divergence as Survival: The Hidden Fractal
+Christianity — Divergence as Survival: A Holy Reconciliation

 Christianity radiates from Christ, the living mediator between humanity and the Divine.
 Its center is redemption through relationship, a fractal of the divine family extending into the world: Father, Son, Spirit, and the reflection of human hearts.